Wondering how much caffeine is in Coke Zero compared to other sodas?

 But how much caffeine is there in Coke Zero in comparison to coffee?

-An 8-ounce cup (237 ml) of coffee carries roughly 80 to 100 milligrams of caffeine, which can vary slightly between coffee brands.
+An 8-ounce cup (237 ml) of coffee contains approximately 80 to 100 milligrams of caffeine, which can vary slightly between different coffee brands.

 Conversely, Coke Zero's 12-ounce (355 ml) serving contains about 34 milligrams of caffeine, compared to about 21 milligrams in an 8-ounce (237 ml) serving.